Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Mefenamic_acid/mefenamic_acid_evaluation_report.md

 Studies including only oral applications of mefenamic acid could be used for model building.
 During model building  the *in vivo* intestinal permeability and an effective *in vivo* solubility in this PBPK model were optimized (see also [Section 2.3.5](#235-Automated-Parameter-Identification)).

-Dissolution kinetics of the Ponstan capsule  were implemented via an empirical Weibull dissolution tablet.
+Dissolution kinetics of the Ponstan capsule  were implemented via an empirical Weibull dissolution function.
 It was tried to identify the respective parameters.
 Model building, however, showed that these parameters do not appear to be rate-limiting.
 Thus, the values were fixed to an instantaneous release with a `Dissolution time (50% dissolved)` of 1 minute and a `Dissolution shape` of 10.

 Mefenamic acid is typically administered in fed conditions.
 Mefenamic acid was administered in the in-house study ([Becker 2015](#5-References)) with meals or snacks.
 For the 5th administration at 24 h in this study (simultaneous administration with vericiguat) a standard meal in PK-Sim `Meal: High-fat breakfast (Human)` was considered.
 All other administration considered a snack.
-The parameter (`Meal energy content`) for this snack was optimized to best match clinical data  (see also [Section 2.3.5](#235-Automated-Parameter-Identification)).
+The parameter `Meal energy content` for this snack was optimized to best match clinical data  (see also [Section 2.3.5](#235-Automated-Parameter-Identification)).

 ### 2.3.2 Distribution

 Mefenamic acid was reported as being greater than 90% bound to albumin in plasma ([Champion 1978](#5-References)).
 However, exact values are unknown.
-Goosen *et al.* ([Champion 1978](#5-References)) reported a fraction unbound in 2% bovine serum albumin solution of 3.8%.
+Goosen *et al.* ([Goosen 2017](#5-References)) reported a fraction unbound in 2% bovine serum albumin solution of 3.8%.
 Assuming human serum albumin (HSA) as major binding partner and a HSA concentration in plasma *in vivo* of 40 g/dL = 4%, a calculated fraction unbound in plasma of 1.9% can be obtained.
 This value was used in this PBPK model.

 An important parameter influencing the resulting volume of distribution is lipophilicty.
 The reported experimental logP values were in the range of 5.
 This value served as a starting value.
 Finally, the model parameter `Lipophilicity` was optimized to best match clinical data (see also [Section 2.3.5](#235-Automated-Parameter-Identification)).